Khristina Chess

 I was rooting for Hannah to find a way out and take charge of her life.
 I worried about her because I knew the odds were not in her favor.

-I’ve included Hannah’s heartbreaking and thought-provoking story in this best YA books for teens facing tough problems list because human trafficking is a real, modern problem across the world.
+I’ve included Hannah’s heartbreaking, challenging, and thought-provoking story in this best YA books for teens facing tough problems list because human trafficking is a real, modern problem across the world.
 You won’t want to miss Hannah’s story.
 She begins the novel in a state of naïve innocence in her home country, and by the end, she has become mature and wise to the adult world.
 It’s a realistic and sad tragedy.

 Everything Beautiful Is Not Ruined by Danielle Young-Ullman

-Tough Topics: Mother-daughter relationships, Mental illness, Suicide
+Why You’ll love it - Mother-daughter relationships, Mental illness, Suicide

 Bring your tissues for this one!